gullitmiranda/dotfiles/README.md

 ## Customization

-Create local override files (outside of version control):
+Add your machine-specific configurations directly to your shell configuration files:

-- `~/.config/fish/local.fish` for Fish shell
+- `~/.config/fish/config.fish` for Fish shell (after the line that sources from dotfiles)
-- `~/.zshrc.local` for ZSH shell
+- `~/.zshrc` for ZSH shell (after the line that sources from dotfiles)

-These files are automatically sourced if they exist, allowing you to add machine-specific configurations.
+The installer creates these files with a designated section for your customizations that won't be overwritten when updating the dotfiles repository.

 ## Package Management